 Edison de Mello, MD, PhD

-Founder, Executive Director and Co-Director of Men’s Clinic
+Founder, Director of Men’s Clinic & Chief Medical Officer

 The Center’s founder Edison de Mello, MD, PhD, is a board certified Family Physician by the American Board of Family Medicine and a licensed psychotherapist by the California Board of Behavioral Sciences.
 He practiced psychotherapy for 13 years before entering medical training and now practices and teaches evidenced- based integrative medicine.